open-telemetry/oteps/text/trace/0000-error_flagging.md

 ### Convenience methods
 As a convenience, OpenTelemetry provides helper functions for adding semantic conventions and exceptions to a span.
 These helper functions will also set the correct status code.
 This simplifies the life of the instrumentation author, and helps ensure compliance and data quality.

+Note that these convenience methods simply wire together multiple API calls.
+They should live in a helper package, and should not be directly added to existing API interfaces.
+Given how many semantic conventions we have, there will be a pile of them.

 ## Internal details